-The thin lens equation gives a relationship between image $d_i$ and object $d_o$ distances with the focal length $f$ as below \[\frac 1f=\frac 1d_o+\frac 1d_i\] The magnification formula also provides a relationship between image and object distances, or the heights of the image and object, as below \[M=-\frac{d_i}{d_o}=\frac{h_i}{h_o}\]
+The thin lens equation gives a relationship between image distance $d_i$ and object distance $d_o$ with the focal length $f$ as below \[\frac 1f=\frac 1d_o+\frac 1d_i\] Additionally, the magnification formula also provides a relationship between image and object distances, or the heights of the image and object, as below \[M=-\frac{d_i}{d_o}=\frac{h_i}{h_o}\]

 (i) The focal length is always negative.